dzcode-io/dzcode.io/data/articles/Send_Emails_With_Django_and_Gmail_A_Better_Way/content.md

 ...
 ```

-this will not work , when your website is live u will get a lot of errors.
+This will not work, if your website is live you will get a lot of errors.

 ## Setup Django 💚